-Alan Knott was born on 9 April 1946 at Belvedere, Kent.
+Alan Knott was born on 9 April 1946 in Belvedere, Kent.
 He was a former wicket-keeper batsman who represented England at the international level in both Tests and ODI.
 Alan Knot made his Test debut at the age of 21 against Pakistan at Nottingham which England won by 10 wickets.
-He took 7 catches (3 in first innings, and 4 in Second innings) in the match and Mushtaq Muhammad dismissed him on Zero.
+He took 7 catches (3 in the first innings, and 4 in the Second innings) in the match and Mushtaq Muhammad dismissed him on Zero.

-Philip Eric Knott was one of the purest eccentric wicket keepers there can ever have been.
+Philip Eric Knott was one of the purest eccentric wicketkeepers there can ever have been.
 He played alongside many great England cricketers.
 But many saw him enough for over the years.
 He was a teammate, opponent or simply observing him on TV, to get the very real sense of a genius at work.

-His departure for World Series Cricket opened a door into the England team for Bob Taylor, with whom he played many times, and Taylor’s own class as a glove-man was itself a clue as to the quality of the man who had been referred to him year after year.
+His departure from World Series Cricket opened a door into the England team for Bob Taylor, with whom he played many times, and Taylor’s own class as a glove-man was itself a clue as to the quality of the man who had been referred to him year after year.

 Alan Knott superior batting played a part in this; as keepers, they were both outstanding.
-It would feel wrong not to include someone in a list of this sort who was a specialist wicket-keeper as opposed to those such as Adam Gilchrist, Kumar Sangakkara and AB de Villiers who, fine keepers though they were or are, were chosen for their sides as much if not more for their batting skills.
+It would feel wrong not to include someone in a list of this sort who was a specialist wicket-keeper as opposed to those such as Adam Gilchrist, Kumar Sangakkara, and AB de Villiers who, fine keepers though they were or are, were chosen for their sides as much if not more for their batting skills.

 Alan Knott had the silkiest of hands.
-People often say that you only notice a wicket-keeper when he is doing things wrong and, on that basis, it was easy to overlook how well Knott was doing his job.
-Keeping wicket standing back to fast bowlers and standing up to the stumps for spinners are very different tasks, but his technique and movement were always excellent.
+People often say that you only notice a wicket-keeper when he is doing things wrong and, on that basis, it was easy to overlook how well Alan Knott was doing his job.
+Keeping the wicket standing back to fast bowlers and standing up to the stumps for spinners are very different tasks, but his technique and movement were always excellent.

 The ball just seemed to nestle into his hands every time he took it.
 Many remember him taking a catch off quite a thick edge while standing up to a left-arm spinner.
 Probably Derek Underwood, with whom he formed a great alliance.
 His hands just seemed to glide into the right position, and you were left wondering how on earth he could have reacted so quickly.